linode/docs/docs/guides/kubernetes/lke-continuous-deployment-part-1/index.md

   name: Linode Community
   email: docs@linode.com
 description: 'The goal of this series is to set up a continuous deployment pipeline for a Kubernetes app on a Kubernetes cluster.
 This introduction will cover what to expect, the prerequisite knowledge, and the software/components that are required.'
+og_description: 'The goal of this series is to set up a continuous deployment pipeline for a Kubernetes app on a Kubernetes cluster.
+This introduction will cover what to expect, the prerequisite knowledge, and the software/components that are required.'
+title: "How to Build a Continuous Deployment Pipeline Using LKE, Part 1: Get Ready"
+h1_title: "Building a Continuous Deployment Pipeline Using LKE, Part 1: Get Ready"
+enable_h1: true
 keywords: ['kubernets', 'k8s', 'lke', 'helm', 'gitlab']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2021-05-06
 modified_by:
   name: Linode
-title: "Building a Continuous Deployment Pipeline Using LKE, Part 1: Get Ready"
 contributor:
   name: Linode
 tags: ["kubernetes", "lke"]